MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/sidebar.md

 1. Enable sidebar support as described in [Enable sidebar support of PWAs in Microsoft Edge](#enable-sidebar-support-of-pwas-in-microsoft-edge).

 1. Open Microsoft Edge and make sure the sidebar is displayed.
-If the sidebar is not displayed, go to `edge://settings/sidebar` and then enable **Always show sidebar**:
+If the sidebar is not displayed, go to `edge://settings/sidebar` and then turn on the **Always show sidebar** toggle:

     ![The Edge Settings page with the "Always show sidebar" setting](../media/always-show-sidebar.png)